michaelfaerber/CCR/README.md

 We implemented basic experiments based on 20 annotated citation context.

 Approach:
-1. Extracting the representation of citation context and all the cited sentences from a pre-trained language model, e.g.: BERT, DistilBERT.
+1. Extracting the representation of citation context and all the cited sentences from a pre-trained language model, e.g.: BERT, DistilBERT, RoBERTa.
 2. Calculating the cosine similatiry between citation context and cited sentences.
 3. Based on manual inspection, defining a threshold for the cosine similarity, above which a sentence will be predicted as